danascheider/sim_legacy_frontend/README.md

 All pull requests are expected to include updates to Storybook stories and developer and/or user documentation as appropriate.
 Storybook stories should cover any possible component states, such as loading states or states resulting from API error responses.
 API responses can be mocked using `msw`.
 API docs for the SIM API are available [in the docs directory](https://github.com/danascheider/skyrim_inventory_management/blob/main/docs/api/README.md) of that repo.

+In order to deploy your work to Heroku, you will need to run `yarn build`.
+This should be done on a separate PR based off your main PR branch so as not to clutter the main PR that gets reviewed.
+Remember to rebase and run `yarn build` again on that branch if you make any changes to your main PR.

-After creating your pull request, move the Trello card into the "Reviewing" column.
-When your PR has been reviewed, you are free to merge it.
+After creating your pull requests, attach them to the Trello card and move it into the "Reviewing" column.
+When your PRs have been reviewed, you are free to merge them.

 ### Deployment